EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 - May A withdraw?

 Lawyer, a partner in the Smith Law Firm, represents A in litigation.
 When A receives a document production request, A decides to destroy some relevant documents.
-Lawyer learns of A’s plans and explains to A that such destruction is illegal and unethical, but A insists on destroying the documents.
+Lawyer learns of A's plans and explains to A that such destruction is illegal and unethical, but A insists on destroying the documents.

 - Must Lawyer withdraw?
 - May Lawyer withdraw?